 I am a Postdoctoral Fellow at Carnegie Mellon's Institute for Politics and Strategy.
 I received my PhD in Political Science from Georgetown University in 2018.
 I was previously a Stanton Nuclear Security Fellow at MIT (2017-2018) and a Smith Richardson Predoctoral Fellow at Yale's International Security Studies program (2016-2017).

-I study International Relations, with a focus on international security, nuclear weapons, and power and authority in international politics.
+I study International Relations, with a focus on international security, cities, nuclear weapons, and power and authority in international politics.
 My dissertation explores the relationship between urban geography, interstate conflict, and nuclear strategy.

 I received my BA in International Relations from the Pontifical Catholic University of Rio de Janeiro, where I was born and raised.